vpidev/database-migrations-guide/LocalDevelopment.md

 - Configure `.bat` files to start in PowerShell from within Visual Studio (one time configuration).

+We are almost ready to commit and push our changes, but before we do we should once again check by doing a pull and make changes as necessary to our work to work with any new changes.
+Unnecessary branching should be avoided.

 Now that RoundhousE has run against our local without error we can commit the migration to the repository and push our changes to Kiln.

 Our commit message will look like:

 ```